TelluIoT/ThingML/testJar/Custom_Tests_README.md

 When set to true, the property `runMono` will ensure that the test will be run alone without other simultanous other tests.

+##Configuration
+In the file customConfig.properties you can use and combine two filters:
+ * `categoryList` and `categoryUseBlackList`: If `categoryUseBlackList` is set to true, directories listed in `categoryList` and their children will be ignored.
+If  `categoryUseBlackList` is set to false, only directories listed in `categoryList` and their children will used.
+If not specified, all directories will be used.
+(Default: All)
+ * `useBlackList` ans `testList`: If `useBlackList` is set to true, tests listed in `testList` will be ignored, if set to false, only tests listed in `testList` will be used, and if not specified all tests will be used.
+(Default: All)